Top Frequently Asked Questions for Capital Gains, Losses, and Sale of Home

 - The basis of the shares you acquired first, then the basis of the stock later acquired, and so forth (first-in first-out).
 Except for certain mutual fund shares and certain dividend reinvestment plans, you can't use the average basis per share to figure gain or loss on the sale of stock.

 Each security you buy is considered a covered security.
 The broker is required to provide you basis information on the Form 1099-B, Proceeds From Broker and Barter Exchange Transactions.
-For each sale of a covered security for which you receive a Form 1099-B, the broker will provide you the following information: the date of acquisition (box 1b), whether the gain or loss is short-term or long-term (box 2), cost or other basis (box 1e), and the loss disallowed due to a wash sale or the amount of accrued market discount (box 1g).
+For each sale of a covered security for which you receive a Form 1099-B, the broker will provide you the following information: the date of acquisition (box 1b), whether the gain or loss is short-term or long-term (box 2), cost or other basis (box 1e), and the loss disallowed due to a wash sale (box 1g) or the amount of accrued market discount (box 1f).

 The law requires you to keep and maintain records that identify the basis of all capital assets.

-Under a § 423 employee stock option plan, you have taxable income or a deductible loss when you sell the stock.
-Your income or loss is the difference between the amount you paid for the stock (the option price) and the amount you receive when you sell it.
+Under a § 423 employee stock purchase plan, you have taxable income or a deductible loss when you sell the stock.
+Your income or loss is the difference between the amount you paid for the stock (the purchase price) and the amount you receive when you sell it.
 You generally treat this amount as capital gain or loss, but you may also have ordinary income to report.

 You must first determine if you meet the holding period.
 You meet the holding period requirement if you don't sell the stock until the end of the:

 - The 1-year period after the stock was transferred to you, and

 - The 2-year period after the option was granted.